YannMoisan/blog/_posts/2019-12-17-sbt-parallel-test.md

 reuse it across multiple tests (e.g.
 [spark-testing-base](https://github.com/holdenk/spark-testing-base)).

-But it's not thread safe !
+But it's not thread-safe !
 Using what we have learned in the previous sections, there are two possibilities :

 1. Forking.
 But each project will have its own JVM and its own SparkContext.